mebs/CM4-NAS/README.md

 Once the HD connectors are in place, you can move on to the ESD sinks.
 They are very small and can also be daunting, but soldering them turned out to be easier than expected.
-The trick is to put as little solder paste as possible and the chips will be naturally be pulled in place by the solder's surface tension.
+The trick is to put as little solder paste as possible and the chips will naturally be pulled in place by the solder's surface tension.

 ![](https://user-images.githubusercontent.com/2614134/103139571-94849180-46ab-11eb-9140-62274b9e4ab9.jpg)